OfirPatish/Streamora/STREAMORA_AI_REFERENCE.md

 ## 📋 Project Overview

-**Streamora** is a Stremio-like streaming application with a Node.js/Express/TypeScript backend and Next.js frontend, integrated with The Movie Database (TMDB) API.
+**Streamora** is a content discovery platform similar to Stremio/TMDB, focusing on movie and TV series information, trailers, and recommendations.
+Built with a Node.js/Express/TypeScript backend and Next.js frontend, integrated with The Movie Database (TMDB) API.

 **Repository:** [https://github.com/OfirPatish/Streamora.git](https://github.com/OfirPatish/Streamora.git)